dataplat/dbatools/README.md

 Copy-SqlDatabaseMail
 --------------
 Copy-SqlDatabaseMail imports *all * database mail profiles.
-Like the Copy-SqlJobServer, it doesn't have many features, but it does support SQL Authentication, and it works ;).
+Like the Copy-SqlServerAgent, it doesn't have many features, but it does support SQL Authentication, and it works ;).

 	 Copy-SqlDatabaseMail -Source sqlserver\instance -Destination sqlcluster